markhilt/synplot/README.md

 ## Highlights
 * Plot synteny directly from a gff file.
-* Output is written to svg format, for easy postprocessing.
+* Output is written to svg format for easy postprocessing with e.g. [Inkscape](https://inkscape.org/release/inkscape-1.0.1/).

 ## Example
 ![Example](/example.svg)